Welcome to this Advanced Training the Trainer Course FAQs Page

 Activities — Prepare activities that are relevant to the training’s subject matter.

 Jargon and acronyms – make sure everybody has a glossary of terms.
 There are many acronyms and jargon in law, medicine, accountancy, IT and other disciplines.
-If your students don’t understand these terms, they are lost, your communication has failed, and that was an unfortunate waste of time.
+If your students don’t understand these terms, they are lost, your communication has failed, and it was an unfortunate waste of time.

 Vocal care — Don’t strain your voice.
 Wear a scarf over your chest and throat in cold weather.
 If you suddenly can’t work and there’s no substitute, it’s a setback for everybody.
 Cancelling and rescheduling training is incredibly disappointing and expensive.
 You’re trebling everybody’s work.
 Cancelling trains/flights/hotels/classrooms etc. It’s a massive inconvenience for everybody.